WebDevStudios/wds-block-based-theme/README.md

 * `experimental-custom-spacing`
 * `experimental-link-color`

-The follow example sets default colors in the Block Editor.
+The following example sets default colors in the Block Editor.
 This would be helpful if you needed to set a client's colors for branding purposes:

 ```php
 function yourtheme_setup_theme_supported_features() {